survivejs/webpack-book/manuscript/output/04_module_federation.md

 import("./mf");
 ```

-It's using the syntax you likely remember from the _Code Splitting_ chapter and although it feels trivial, we need to do this step as otherwise the application would emit an error while loading with `ModuleFederationPlugin`.
+It's using the syntax you likely remember from the _Code Splitting_ chapter.
+Although it feels trivial, we need to do this step as otherwise, the application would emit an error while loading with `ModuleFederationPlugin`.

 To test the new bootstrap and the plugin, adjust webpack configuration as follows: